 Looking for chicken breast recipes?
-Try this Sun Dried Tomato Chicken.
-One of my favorite quick dinner recipes, the lean protein cooked in creamy sauce with basil, sun–dried tomatoes in olive oil, garlic, Italian seasoning, spinach, half and half, and chicken broth.
+Try this creamy and juicy Sun-Dried Tomato Chicken Breast, can be served with pasta.
+One of my favorite quick dinner recipes, the lean protein cooked in a creamy sauce, made with basil, sun–dried tomatoes in olive oil, garlic, Italian seasoning, spinach, half and half, and chicken broth.

-Chicken breast without skin is a great lean protein source and a low-fat food to help burn extra calories for effective weight loss.
+Chicken breast without the skin is a great lean protein source and a low-fat food to help burn extra calories for effective weight loss.
 Each half of chicken breast has more than 22 grams of protein and 2.5 grams of fat.
-This skillet chicken breast recipe cooked with sun dried tomatoes in olive oil, they provide a great amount of lycopene (about 25 milligrams per cup) that could lower risk of cancer, provide vitamin C, K, Iron and other essential nutrients.
+This skillet chicken breast recipe cooked with sun-dried tomatoes in olive oil, they provide a great amount of lycopene (about 25 milligrams per cup) that could lower the risk of cancer, provide vitamin C, K, Iron, and other essential nutrients.

 - 2 chicken breasts , halved

 - 2 tablespoons olive oil